codenotary/immudb/README.md

 ./immudb
 ```

+### CLI tools

+- **immuclient** is the CLI client for immudb.
+You can read, write data into immudb from the commandline using direct or interactive mode.
+- **immuadmin** is the admin CLI for immudb.
+You can manage immudb and get statistics as well as runtime information.

+The latest release binaries can be found [here](https://github.com/codenotary/immudb/releases)

+Simply run ```./immuclient``` on the same machine or ```./immuclient -a <immudb-host>```

+For security reasons we recommend using immuadmin only on the same system as immudb.
+User management is restricted to localhost usage.
+Simply run ```./immuadmin``` on the same machine.

 ## Using immudb

 Integrate immudb into your application using official SDKs already available for the following programming languages: